ClickCease End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristo – Alaska Trophy Adventures Lodge

 This is the time to target trophy trout and char feeding on eggs.
 So we fly guests to small streams that are easily wadable to fish the most famous trout and char waters of the Katmai National Park or down the Aleutian Peninsula.
 We had some epic days this season chasing these fish in some of these small stream situations.

 And while all these resident fish are gorging on eggs, we make sure that you will not go hungry while here at ATA Lodge as well.
-We are so thankful for our hard working staff that take such good care of our guests, not only making delicious meals each day for them, but making them feel like they are a part of our extended family while here!
+We are so thankful for our hard working staff that take such good care of our guests; not only making delicious meals each day for them, but making them feel like they are a part of our extended family as well while they are here with us!

 It's always such fun watching good friends, couples, brothers, and families coming and making memories that they will cherish for the rest of their lives.
-No one comes here for any other reason than having a good time doing something they love.
+No one ever comes here for any other reason than to have the time of their lives doing something they love.
 ATA Lodge provides the prefect setting for that to happen.
-We are in an area of incredible natural beauty, on a Wild and Scenic River that remotely located far away from the crowds, and surrounded by more wildlife and fish than you could ever imagine!
+We are in an area of incredible natural beauty, on a Wild and Scenic River that is remotely located far away from the crowds and surrounded by more wildlife and fish than you could ever imagine!

-Many of guests don't just "feel like part of the family", but they actually become close friends and part of our extended ATA Lodge family; closing to come back again and again, often bringing other family and friends to enjoy this unique experience with those who are important to them!
+Many of guests don't just "feel like part of the family", but they actually become close friends and part of our extended ATA Lodge family.
+Many choose to come back again and again, often bringing other family members and/or friends to enjoy this unique experience with those who are important to them!

 Many new friendships are forged each week, as guests share their experiences on the river each day with other guests around the breakfast and dinner table.
 Occasionally we have guests that share their talents with us as well.
-Tim this year put on a concert while here, playing the guitar and entertaining all the guests that were there that week.
+One of our return guests this year, Tim, put on a concert while here, playing the guitar and entertaining all the guests that were there that week.
 He is a real entertainer, and we certainly all enjoyed the concert, often singing along to songs we all knew!

 One of the things I love about the late season, is the dramatic sunrises, sunsets, rainbows and even the occasional northern lights that we sometimes get to witness.
 There is something about being in such a remote, and pristine wilderness environment that makes you appreciate much more the "simple things" that make life on our planet so special!